What: XanterraJobs offers seasonal work in resorts and national parks, such as Yellowstone, Mammoth Mountain, and Zion

 Commissions & fees: NA

 The jobs themselves are pretty standard.
 You could work as part of the kitchen staff, cleaning or laundry crew, or work as a receptionist or desk clerk.
-You’ll be assigned to one of nine lodging facilities, restaurants or campgrounds operated by Xanterra Travel, one of the main concessionaires for state and national parks in the U.S..
+However, because most of the jobs in hospitality involve cleaning, serving, cooking, supervising activities or working on a reception desk, you should expect that you’ll need to be healthy enough to spend a good part of the day standing and walking.

 Xanterra hires both full-time and part-time workers.
 For full-time staff, it’s looking for those willing to work at least 40 hours a week.
 And the company will pay overtime at time-and-a-half, if you exceed the 40 hours.
-Working more than 40 hours a week is highly likely during the summer’s peak season.
+By the way, working more than 40 hours a week is highly likely during the summer’s peak season.
 That’s a frequent complaint from workers, who say peak seasons can be exhausting.

 Part-timers are asked to commit to at least 20 hours per week.